 Invest in an Istanbul Kart card before you leave the airport.
 This rechargeable, prepaid card can be used on all of Istanbul’s public transportation lines: buses, metros, ferries, furniculars, and trams.
 All else can be seen by foot or taxi (note: Turkey doesn’t have Uber and Lyft, but you can download the local taxi app, BiTaksi).
 Without BiTaksi, taking taxis can be challenging if you don’t speak Turkish, and plan to pay in cash—sometimes toll fare is added to the bill.

-Turkish cuisine is as diverse as its culture.
+Turkish cuisine is as diverse as its culture and you can sample a lot of it on an Istanbul layover.
 With culinary influences colliding from the east, west, Balkans, and beyond, you’ll find vegetable-centric dishes that use loads of eggplant, cucumber, and local herbs, as well as traditional meat dishes like doner and kebabs.
 Turks are known for having a sweet tooth, and that’s apparent through the myriad of dessert shops selling baklava and Turkish delight.

 Nicole and Mikla serve up some of Istanbul’s best fine-dining fare.
 Meze by Lemon Tree creates beautiful renditions of classic Turkish dishes.
 Van Kahvalti Evi is a must-try for a traditional Turkish breakfast spread.
 Alexandra pours some of the best cocktails in Istanbul, in a lounge-style setting.
 Bomontiada is a trendy and modern, yet refreshingly casual, culinary complex with a mix of restaurants, a brewery, and events.